strimzi/strimzi-kafka-oauth/README.md

 Some authorization servers don't provide the `iss` claim.
 In that case you would not set `oauth.valid.issuer.uri`, and you would explicitly turn off issuer checking by setting the following option to `false`:
 - `oauth.check.issuer` (e.g.: "false")

-You can enforce audience check, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your protected server.
+You can enforce audience check, which is an OAuth2 mechanism to limit access to tokens that are explicitly issued for use by your resource server.
 The authorization server adds the allowed resource servers' `client IDs` into `aud` claim of such tokens.

-Set the following option to `true` to enforce audience check (it is not enabled by default).
+Set the following option to `true` to enforce audience check:
 - `oauth.check.audience` (e.g. "true")

+If the configured `oauth.client.id` is `kafka`, the following are valid examples of `aud` attribute in the JWT token:
+- "kafka"
+- ["rest-api", "kafka"]

 By default, if the Introspection Endpoint response contains `token_type` claim, there is no checking performed on it.
 Some authorization servers use a non-standard `token_type` value.
 To give the most flexibility, you can specify the valid `token_type` for your authorization server: